Mississippi News

 In 2019, however, the fund began to shrink as a result of legal changes in the federal system.
 Congress passed a law aiming to shore up the fund last year, but there will be a several-year gap where money remains scarce before the fund is replenished.

-This has affected an array of programs that assist victims of crime — the Children's Safe Center at the University of Mississippi Medical Center, which provides medical care to children who are suspected of being abused or neglected.
+This has affected an array of programs that assist victims of crime — including the Children’s Safe Center at the University of Mississippi Medical Center, which provides medical care to children who are suspected of being abused or neglected.

 Dr. Scott Benton, the state’s only child abuse pediatrician, says his operation has lost administrative positions and can’t hire a third physician as previously planned.